VCC Library subscribes to over 50 online databases, including access to journals, magazines, newspapers, streaming videos, and eBooks.

 Linking an Article:

-eBooks: eBooks can be an accessible alternative to the library's available textbooks.
-You can look for eBooks in our catalogue by refining the search by Resource Type and selecting eBook.
+eBooks: look for eBooks in our catalogue by refining the search by Resource Type and selecting eBook.

 NOTE: Different publishers and vendors have different restrictions about the number of simultaneous users, the amount of printing and downloading allowed, etc. Please contact your liaison librarian to enquire about a specific title.

 Open Educational Resources: Open textbooks are available to students free of cost in digital formats.
 Many open textbooks are accompanied with ancillary resources such as question banks, slides, instructor manuals, and adaptive quizzing platforms.
 To learn more about Open Education Resources please look at our guide and talk to your liaison librarian.

 VCC has access to a number of online streaming video services including Films on Demand, Kanopy, National Film Board, and Curio.
 You can access them through the library homepage.